Geometric planted matchings beyond the Gaussian model: Future work

 \section{Future work}

 Besides the open problems already posed in \cite{geo_match_2022}, we propose the following directions for future work:

-\begin{direction*} Although the minimax lower bounds established in this work hold under mild assumptions on the tail of the noise distribution, we were only able to show that they are optimal making the assumption that the noise is sub-Gaussian.
-A natural follow-up question is what happens with noise distributions that do not have sub-Gaussian tails.
-What are the minimal assumptions on the noise we need to obtain rates of order $(n^2 \sigma^d) \wedge n$ as in \Cref{sec:examples}?
-And beyond these assumptions, what rates can be established for heavy-tailed noise? \end{direction*}
+\begin{direction*} \bluenew{Although the minimax lower bounds established in this work hold under mild assumptions on the tail of the noise distribution, we were only able to show that they are optimal for $\lss$ and $\gdpi$ by either leaving $d$ fixed or making the assumption that the noise is sub-Gaussian.
+This motivates the following problem: rigorously establish general conditions under which $\lss$ and $\gdpi$ are expected to be sub-optimal.
+Two specified cases being: \begin{enumerate} \item In the high-dimensional regime, provide sufficient conditions under which the conjectured signal-to-noise ratios in \Cref{thm:high_dim_lss} and \Cref{thm:high_dim_lssc} are in fact signal-to-noise ratios, and provide an example in which \eqref{eq:lssc_beats_lss} implies \textit{perfect recovery} for $\lssc$ but only \textit{partial recovery} for $\lss$. \item Prove or disprove \Cref{conj:mle_beats_lss}. \end{enumerate} } \end{direction*}